 Two gunmen on motorcycles shot Joselito Agustin four times as he was returning from work near the northern Philippine town of Baccara late on the evening of June 15, 2010, according to local and international news reports.

 Agustin, who was driving his car, was taken to a local hospital and died the next morning, the news reports said, adding that a passenger in the car, his nephew, suffered a leg wound.

-The 37-year-old radio broadcaster was known for on-air commentaries criticizing official corruption, according to news reports.
+The 37-year-old radio broadcaster for the outlet DZJC was known for on-air commentaries criticizing official corruption, according to news reports.